kluu1/GifTastic/README.md

 Live Demo: https://kluu1.github.io/GifTastic-App/
 - This is a fun and simple giffy app using Giphy API's
 - Users can click on one of the topic button to display the still gifs
-- When the user clicks one of the still GIPHY, the gif will animate, vice versa.
+- When the user clicks on a still gif, the gif will animate, vice versa.
 - Users can also add more topics
 - Each gif will display its rating (PG, G, so on)